The Sussex County RCE/4-H Office will be closed Friday, December 24 and Monday, December 27 in honor of the Christmas Holiday.

 Information and a fillable application can be found on the New Jersey 4-H website at the following link: http://nj4h.rutgers.edu/citizenship/washingtonfocus/

-The deadline to have the application turned into the office is December 22.
+The deadline to have the application turned in to the office is March 20.

 National 4-H Healthy Living Youth Summit

 February 10-13, 2022 at the Hyatt Regency in Bethesda, Maryland